 Warning!
 Ensure the welder is disconnected from the electrical mains power supply before attempting any service or maintenance.

 The welder must be kept clean and dry at all times.
 Use a dry cloth to clean the welder.

-Keep the electrodes clean and dry and ensure all cables are in good condition.
+Keep the shroud and contact tip clean and ensure all cables are in good condition.